-Knowing the joy of sins forgiven, the presence of one who promises never to leave me nor forsake me, and the assurance of an eternal home in heaven is the greatest fulfilment of my life.
-For over twenty years it has been my privilege to serve the Lord, initially as deacon and now in these latter years as part of the eldership team.
-It has been our joy to see the lives of many transformed by the gospel of Jesus Christ and God’s growing work of grace in all of our lives.
+Having been converted at the age of 18, knowing the joy of sins forgiven, the reality of the presence of one who promises never to leave me nor forsake me, and the assurance of an eternal home in heaven, has been, and remains to this day – the greatest joy, fulfilment and privilege of my life.
+For over thirty years it has been my privilege to serve the Lord, initially as deacon and now in these latter years as an elder as part of the eldership team.

-Oliver Allmand-Smith begins his pastoral ministry at Trinity Grace Church, formally known as Ramsbottom Evangelical Church in 1988.
+Oliver Allmand-Smith began his pastoral ministry at Trinity Grace Church, formerly known as Ramsbottom Evangelical Church in 1998.
 He took over from Pastor Raymond Gregory who began his ministry in Ramsbottom in 1955.
-God certainly knows how to keep His Church.